 ● A network of support consisting of garden staff and fellow teachers

 How to apply:

-- Fill out the Summer Institute Application by March 22nd.
+Fill out the Summer Institute Application by April 18.
 Upload a letter of support from your principal in the application.
-Applications are accepted on a rolling basis, and teachers will be notified of their acceptance by mid-April.
+Teachers will be notified of their acceptance on May 1.